rafaelarcarvalhais/StarGuide_Q.Clear_BSREM_123I_177Lu/README.md

 # StarGuide_Q.Clear_BSREM_123I_177Lu

-This repository contains the quantitative data and analysis scripts supporting the study presented in the manuscript entitled *“Optimisation of Q.Clear (BSREM) Reconstruction Parameters for ¹²³I and ¹⁷⁷Lu Imaging with a 360° CZT Detector.”* The data are organised by radionuclide.
+This repository contains the quantitative data and analysis scripts supporting the study presented in the manuscript entitled *“Optimisation of Q.Clear (BSREM) Reconstruction Parameters for ¹²³I and ¹⁷⁷Lu Imaging with a 360° CZT Detector.”*

 ## Contents